hanna1909/data-challenges-updated/07-ML-Ops/01-Train-at-scale/01-Train-at-scale/README.md

 ```

 **🧪 Test your code**
-When you are happy with your results, test your code with `make test_train_at_scale`
+When you are happy with your results, test your code with `make test_train_at_scale` and push your results!
-Everything tests should be green 🏁
+Everything tests should be green by now!

 **Give it a try with the full dataset!**